BasileBux/linux_setup/SETUP.md

-# Setup apps which don't have config files
+# Setup you have to do by hand

 ## Zen browser